ZeroTraceAPI/Amulet-Utility-Plugins/README.md

 ### Auto Light

-Auto Light helps place light sources in dark areas of a selected Minecraft Bedrock world region.
+Auto Light helps place light sources in dark areas of a selected Minecraft Bedrock Edition world region.

-It is intended to reduce manual lighting work in caves, builds, underground areas, and other selected regions where visibility or hostile mob spawning may be a concern.
+It is intended to reduce manual lighting work in caves, builds, underground areas, surface areas, and other places where visibility or hostile mob spawning may be a concern.

 ### Blocks to Storage

-Blocks to Storage collects blocks from a selected Minecraft Bedrock world region and organizes them into supported storage containers.
+Blocks to Storage collects blocks from a selected Minecraft Bedrock Edition world region and organizes them into supported storage containers.

-It is intended for cleanup, resource recovery, testing worlds, large edits, and situations where blocks from a selected area need to be collected or organized instead of manually handled.
+It is intended for cleanup, testing worlds, large edits, and situations where blocks need to be collected or organized instead of manually handled or deleted.

 ## Installation (Windows)